drewmcneely/adjoint1b/blogpost/blogpost.md

 This looks like the bent wire has just been snipped!
 But if we look back to the definition of conditionals, this encapsulates the idea that there's no information about $Y$ contained in $X$.
-If the conditional is a "data recovery" morphism that reconstructs $Y$ from the information it shares with $X$, then we notice two things: one, the original $f$ has to be used in the condinional, which means the recovery morphism needs to store the entirety of $Y$'s original information to recover it.
+If the conditional is a "data recovery" morphism that reconstructs $Y$ from the information it shares with $X$, then we notice two things: one, the original $f$ has to be used in the conditional, which means the recovery morphism needs to store the entirety of $Y$'s original information to recover it.
 And two, the $X$ input wire juts gets deleted, so it doesn't use any information from our unforgotten channels during recovery.
 This means that whatever you know about $X$ isn't useful in reconstructing the information on $Y$.